-As the title suggests, this is an external adviser specialised on different aspects of innovation.
+As the title suggests, this is an external advisor specialized in different aspects of innovation.
 Mostly, they are only involved for a limited period of time.
-Innovation consultants that start working fulltime at one of their clients are likely to become ‘Innovation managers’.
-Both titles are frequently used and suggest either that they are working for a conservative established organisation or that they don’t have a specialisation yet.
+Innovation consultants that start working in-house at one of their clients are likely to become innovation managers.
+Both titles are frequently used and suggest either that they are working for a conservative, established organization or that they don’t have a specialization yet.

 Business (model) designer

-Chief innovation officer
+Chief innovation officer (CIO)

 New business development manager